Nigeria to Ethiopia, Kenya, Uganda, Tanzania

 This species of Colobus have a U-shaped mantle of long white fur that descends from it's shoulders and around its' back.
 They have white fur surrounding their face and a long white tail.
 They are the only Old World monkey to have a reduced thumb.
 The name, Colobus, actually means "mutilated one" referring to their lack of thumbs.
 Colobus are great leapers often taking dives of 20-30 feet through the canopy and the lack of thumbs gives their hands a "hook-like" shape which enables them to move gracefully through the trees.
 They can run up to 30 miles an hour and use their powerful legs to kick or bounce off objects and opponents.
 They have a specialized gut that allows them to breakdown cellulose from leaves, similar to a cow.

 Colobus are mostly arboreal, spending their mornings sunbathing and will descend down to the lower levels to forage for aquatic plants.
 They produce a low-pitched roaring chorus for displaying and alarm-calling.
 They use subtle body language to show aggression including tongue-clicking and leg dropping.
-Social behavior and grooming is uncommon except between mother and infant.
+Social behavior and grooming are uncommon except between mother and infant.
 They will aggressively chase others from their territory.

 Gestation length is generally unknown but estimated at about 6 1/2 months long.
 Infants are born with all white, curly fur and pink faces.
-By 6 months old they will have achieved full adult colorations.
+By 6 months old they will have achieved full adult coloration.
 After birth, infants immediately cling to their mother's stomach where they will be carried until they are weaned.

 We have an established breeding group consisting of parents and offspring.
 Our juveniles are very active and playful while the adults enjoy sunbathing outside.
-Check in with our new arrivals section for current information on new infants!

-Colobus are hunted for their pelts and sold to tourists but the biggest threat to the survival of African wildlife, like colobus, is no longer habitat loss, it's bushmeat.
+Colobus are hunted for their pelts and sold to tourists but the biggest threat to the survival of African wildlife, like colobus, is no longer habitat loss, it's bush-meat.